hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 Within this method, valid input source is converted into so called *snippets* using `state.eval(source)`.
 A snippet can be one expression, statement, variable declaration, method declaration, class declaration or import.
 Therefore, execution and declaration within the JShell is made using this structures.
 Within the  `state.eval(source)`-method,  the input is compiled and loaded using the  `compileAndLoad` method first.
 Afterwards, executable snippets are executed and their value is safed within the snippet object.

-As already mentioned, he `compileAndLoad`-method is used in order to compile the input and to load classes if necessary.
+As already mentioned, the `compileAndLoad`-method is used in order to compile the input and to load classes if necessary.
 It therefore uses the javac compiler API (`CompilerTask.compile()`) and interacts directly with the JVM (within the `load` method).

 ```java
 private Set<Unit> compileAndLoad(Set<Unit> ins) {